rix1/GravityGame/README.md

 *(Hint: Exists a removable tile that gives you even more points!)*

+### How to run

+This game uses gradle.
+Just set it up in your preferred IDE and run the `build.gradle` file.
+If you are using IntelliJ, run configurations should already be set.
+In Eclipse, go to `Run Configurations..` and set `Main Class` to the `org.rix1.gravity.desktop.DesktopLauncher` class.
+Working directory needs to be set to `Gravity/core/assets/` and the classpath of module is the `desktop` module.

 ### Controls

 Walk your character around the map with the `up, down, left, right` keys on your keyboard.
 No jumping in this version!